PacktPublishing/Learn-PostgreSQL-Second-Edition/README.md

 ### Naming conventions used in this repository

-Every chapter has its own folder named after the chapter number, for instance `Chapter01` for the very first chapter.
+Every chapter with specific code examples has its own folder named after the chapter number, for instance `Chapter_04` .

 In order to ease the execution of the code examples by readers, every chapter will have a set of source scripts that the reader can immediatly load into her database.

-Every file is named after the its type, for example `.sql` for an SQL script or a collection of SQL statements.
+Every file is named after its type, for example `.sql` for an SQL script or a collection of SQL statements.

 ### Pictures